ergo-services/ergo/docs/basics/generic-types.md

 The framework uses `gen.Error` in two places today:

-- **Restart intensity exceeded.** The supervisor's exit reason on overflow is built with `gen.Errorf("%w: %w", ErrSupervisorRestartsExceeded, lastChildReason)`.
-Both markers are reachable via `errors.Is`.
+- **Restart intensity exceeded.** The supervisor's exit reason on overflow is built with `gen.Errorf("supervisor restart intensity exceeded (max %d in %ds): %w: %w", intensity, period, gen.ErrExceeded, lastChildReason)`.
+Both `gen.ErrExceeded` and the original child reason are reachable via `errors.Is`.
 See [Restart Intensity](../actors/supervisor.md#restart-intensity).
 - **Mailbox preservation across panic restart.** When a process spawned with `Options.PreserveMailbox: true` terminates abnormally, the runtime captures its mailbox into `Mailbox` and wraps the original reason in `Wrapped`.
 The supervising parent automatically picks it up and hands it to the restart.
 See [Mailbox Preservation](process.md#mailbox-preservation).

 ## Core Interfaces